 Is my coughing or wheezing asthma?

-Not all coughing and wheezing is related to asthma.
-While coughing and wheezing are two common symptoms of asthma, experiencing these symptoms does not necessarily mean that you have asthma.
 Sometimes, a cough may be due to nose allergies or acid reflux.
 People also experience short-term coughing or wheezing with a cold, pneumonia, bronchitis or bronchiolitis.

 Only a physician can diagnose asthma.